danielmiessler/fabric/README.md

 - Getting summaries of long, boring content
 - Explaining code to you
 - Turning bad documentation into usable documentation
-- Create social media posts from any content input
+- Creating social media posts from any content input
 - And a million more…

 ### Our approach to prompting